 • 1868 Rudolf is visited by a ghost in a railroad station, or so he later claims.

 • 1869 After his father is transferred once again, Rudolf enrolls in another school; he is assigned extra lessons because his work is unorthodox.

 • 1876 Rudolf begins tutoring classmates and others.

 • 1879 Rudolf enrolls in the Vienna Institute of Technology.
 While there, he begins editing the scientific works of Goethe; he completes this project at the Goethe Archives in Weimar.
 Steiner will claim afterward that he was initiated into occult mysteries during this period.

 • 1883 Rudolf Steiner graduates; he works still as a private tutor.
 He becomes politically active in the German nationalist movement within Austria.

 • 1886 Steiner publishes his first book, A THEORY OF KNOWLEDGE IMPLICIT IN GOETHE'S WORLD CONCEPTION.

 • 1893 Steiner publishes THE PHILOSOPHY OF FREEDOM, a work he will later revise significantly.
 In its revised form, it is studied by his followers today and is taken to be a foundation of Anthroposophy.

 • 1897 Steiner moves to Berlin, where he becomes editor of Magazin für Literatur.
 Seeking to establish himself as a philosopher, he espouses rationalist views, criticizes Theosophy, and is involved in socialistic intellectual circles.

 • 1899 Rudolf Steiner marries Anna Eunicke, a union about which he is later reticent.
 Also in 1899, he becomes instructor at a working men's institute in Berlin, then he becomes involved in Theosophy and starts lecturing on occultist themes.

 • 1902 Steiner joins the German Theosophical Society, becoming General Secretary.
 Indicating that he is clairvoyant and always has been, he begins referring to his doctrines as Anthroposophy (knowledge or wisdom of the human being).
-He meets Marie von Sievers, who will become his second wife.
+He meets Marie von Sivers, who will become his second wife.

 • 1903 Steiner separates from his first wife, Anna Steiner (née Eunicke), who has been perplexed by his turn from liberal academia to Theosophy.